brimdata/zed/docs/zq/README.md

 This heuristic is convenient but can result in a rare surprise when a simple Zed query (like a keyword search) happens to correspond with a file of the same name in the local directory.
-To avoid this, you can provide the query with the `-query` flag, which specified the Zed program to run and forces all arguments to be interpreted as inputs.
+To avoid this, you can provide the query with the `-query` flag, which specifies the Zed program to run and forces all arguments to be interpreted as inputs.

-When `zq` is run with a `query` and no input arguments, then the query must begin with a
+When `zq` is run with a query and no input arguments, then the query must begin with a
 * a [from, file, or get operator](operators/from.md), or
 * an explicit or implied [yield operator](operators/yield.md).